 Redshirt: In Divisions I or II, redshirt refers to someone who attends a school full time, but does not play for an entire academic year for the sole purpose of saving a season of competition.
 A redshirt does not play in any college games or scrimmages in a given sport for an entire academic year, even though that student is otherwise eligible.
 If you do not play in a sport the entire academic year, you have not used a season of competition.
-However, if you play in even one second of a game as a college student-athlete, you are not a redshirt.
-Redshirting does not exist in Division III because if you play or practice after your first opportunity to compete, you are charged with a season of participation.
+In sports other than Division I football, if you play in even one second of a game as a college student-athlete, you are not a redshirt.
+In Division I, football student-athletes can compete in up to four contests without using a season of competition.
+Redshirting does not exist in Division III because if you play or practice after your first opportunity to compete, you are charged with a season of competition.

 Season of competition: Generally, NCAA rules say that any competition in a season - regardless of the amount of time - counts as having played a season in that sport.
-If you play any time during a season, regardless of how long you played, it counts as having played for an entire season in that sport.
+In sports other than Division I football, if you play any time during a season, regardless of how long you played, it counts as having played for an entire season in that sport.
 Your season of competition starts when you spend one second in competition on the field, court, gym or track.
+In Division I, football student-athletes can compete in up to four contests without using a season of competition.